 Dr. McGinnis enjoys teaching students how to think like industrial engineers, particularly in developing and using mathematical and computational models to support design of facilities and control systems.

-He received his BS in IE from Auburn University, and and MS in IE and PhD from North Carolina State University.
-He is a registered Professional Engineer in the state of Georgia.
+He received his BS in IE from Auburn University, and MS in IE and PhD from North Carolina State University.